ellisjoe611/ellisjoe611/README.md

 Developer who enjoys coffee in the morning ☕, deep-dives into logics during daytime 🔥, and prepares the future at night 🌙

-I started my career as full-stack Web Developer for enterprise services.
+I started my career as full-stack web developer for enterprise services.

 Currently as Pythonista 🐍, I'm a backend developer with Python web frameworks like Django & FastAPI.